-Muslim tourists around the world represent a fast growing niche market comprising of an affluent young demographic with unique needs.
-Many of these Muslim majority markets are fast emerging economies with high population growth and have some similar requirements pertaining to travel such as halal food, separate recreation facilities, prayer facilities and other Muslim-friendly facilities.
-However this sizeable Muslim tourist market is culturally diverse and widely distributed and therefore will have different habits and patterns of travel.
-Although this group of travelers can be segmented due to their common need of Muslim-friendly facilities, their destination preferences and travel habits and patterns might vary according to their age, travel purpose and the region they are from.
+Muslim tourists around the world represent a fast-growing niche market comprising of an affluent young demographic with unique needs.
+Many of these Muslim majority markets are fast emerging economies with high population growth and have some similar requirements pertaining to travel such as halal food, separate recreation facilities, prayer facilities, and other Muslim-friendly facilities.
+However, this sizeable Muslim tourist market is culturally diverse and widely distributed and therefore will have different habits and patterns of travel.
+Although this group of travelers can be segmented due to their common need for Muslim-friendly facilities, their destination preferences and travel habits, and patterns might vary according to their age, travel purpose, and the region they are from.

 The GCC countries represent the highest proportion of global Muslim travel expenditure although it is only a small percentage of the total Muslim population.
-Majority of these Arab tourists are married with families and are mostly young or middle aged and belonged to a high disposable income group.
-The majority of outbound travel is from Saudi Arabia, UAE and Indonesia.
-The most popular or preferred destinations among Muslim travelers are Malaysia, Turkey and UAE.
+The majority of these Arab tourists are married with families and are mostly young or middle-aged and belonged to a high disposable income group.
+The majority of outbound travel is from Saudi Arabia, UAE, and Indonesia.
+The most popular or preferred destinations among Muslim travelers are Malaysia, Turkey, and UAE.
 This is mainly due to the Muslim-friendly facilities that are available to them.
-However with many countries now catering to this niche market, travel trends are changing with many of the travelers being more adventurous and choosing others locations to holiday in.
+However, with many countries now catering to this niche market, travel trends are changing with many of the travelers being more adventurous and choosing other locations to holiday in.

 Food requirements will vary according to the region the traveler is from.
 Although all Muslim travelers will require halal food, the preferences of cuisine will be diverse.
 Most travelers like to experiment and experience the local food of their travel destination while others like to stick to restaurants serving food that are close to their cuisine.
 Arabs generally prefer western cuisine when they travel, but Indian and Middle Eastern cuisine is also popular among this group.
 Tourists from Indonesia and surrounding countries might prefer food from their region.